Allan Border

 Allan Robert Border AO (born 27 July 1955) is an Australian cricket commentator and former international cricketer.
-A batsman, Border was for many years the captain of the Australian team.
+A batsman, Border was for many years the captain of the Australian team, and led his team to victory in the 1987 Cricket World Cup, the maiden world title for Australia.
 His playing nickname was "A.B.".
 He played 156 Test matches in his career, a record until it was passed by fellow Australian Steve Waugh.
 Border formerly held the world record for the number of consecutive Test appearances of 153, before it was surpassed in June 2018 by Alastair Cook, and is second on the list of number of Tests as captain.